rightsup/eddy-assignment/README.md

    * (Optional) Artist share grouped by release sales

 ### Not necessary
-Because the limited time, here are some things you don't have to do:
+Because of the limited time, here are some things you don't have to do:

 - Authentication or authorization
 - We'll check it on desktop, so responsiveness isn't necessary